Pre-prototype · Demonstrated in simulation

 Real-time guidance to a target that won't hold still.

-SyncAblate gives the clinician live, directional guidance toward a respiratory-moving target — advance, hold, or adjust — and confirms the moment alignment is right before each move.
+SyncAblate gives the clinician live guidance toward a respiratory-moving target, and confirms the moment is right before each move — with the clinician always in control.

 Liver & lung · biopsy and ablation · the clinician stays in control